 One of the fundamental concepts to grasp is accrual-based accounting.
 This method involves recording transactions when they are incurred, regardless of when the cash changes hands.
 In the context of student loans, this means that both the principal amount and any interest or fees associated with the loan are recorded as soon as they are accrued.

 Accrual-based accounting provides a more accurate representation of a lender’s financial position by recognizing revenue and expenses in the period they are earned or incurred.
-It allows for a clearer picture of the overall financial health and performance related to student loans.
+It allows for a clearer picture of the overall economic health and performance related to student loans.

 Differentiating Principal, Interest, and Fees in Accounting Records